 Mario Kart is a great game for the whole family to play with a series of assists that can level the playing field if you’re trying to play with kids or people who aren’t as good as you at video games, this will ensure everyone has a good time.

 Find your favorite character and get stuck in racing your friends on basically every track that’s ever appeared in a Mario Kart title.
+Mario Kart 8 Deluxe is undoubtedly the best Switch racing game out right now.

 9. The Legend of Zelda: Breath of the Wild